 What is Oodinium?

-Marine Ich, Velvet or Coral Fish Disease is caused from an infestation of the flagellation Amyloodinium ocellatum.
+Marine ich, Velvet disease or Coral Fish disease is caused by an infestation of the flagellation Amyloodinium ocellatum.
 A member of a large group of flagellate protists that are traditionally subdivided into two groups, the animal-like protozoa and the plant-like algae, Amyloodinium ocellatum belongs to the same group of single-cell alga organisms that cause red tides in marine waters.
-Although this organism does not cause red tides, it is parasitic on fish at one stage in its life cycle, which depending on the temperature of the water can be completed in 6 to 12 days.
+Although this organism does not cause red tides, it is parasitic on fish at one stage in its life cycle, which depending on the temperature of the water can be completed in six to 12 days.